Uklejamini357/break_infinity/README.md

-# BREAKING INFINITY IN GMOD!
+## BREAKING INFINITY IN GMOD!
 (Go up to beyond 1.79e308!)
+### Notice: This is in BETA!
+This addon may not function properly

 Ever thought of wondering how you could go further than the 1.79e308 limit on double-float precision numbers?
 Now there is!
 With a highly complex code...

-This addon uses a metatable "BreakInfinity" with 2 values: mantissa, exponent mantissa is generally a number which is used as a multiplier to 10^x exponent is technically a "10 powered to exponent" (such as 10^x, 10^308, 10^1000, etc.)
+This addon uses a metatable "BreakInfinity" with 2 values: mantissa and exponent.
+- mantissa is generally a number which is used as a multiplier to 10^x
+- exponent is technically a "10 powered to exponent" (such as 10^x, 10^308, 10^1000, etc.)

 BreakInfinity table also includes functions such as: